syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 ## Zooming in ShapeFileLayer

-### Methods to Zoom the Map
+### Methods to zoom the map

 Maps can be zoomed by using the following methods:

 1. By changing the ZoomLevel.
-2. Through the Zoom method.
+2. Using the Zoom method.
-3. Through the mouse scroll.
+3. Using the mouse scroll.

 #### Changing the ZoomLevel

 A map can be zoomed by changing the zoom level of the Map control.
-Incrementing the ZoomLevel, zooms in the map and decrementing the ZoomLevel, zooms out the map.
+Incrementing the ZoomLevel, zooms in the map, while decrementing the ZoomLevel, zooms it out.

-#### Through the Zoom method
+#### Using the Zoom method

-Maps can be zoomed through the [`Zoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_Zoom_System_Double_) method.
+Maps can be zoomed using the [`Zoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_Zoom_System_Double_) method.
 The Zoom method has the parameter zoom value.
 The map can be zoomed or scaled with the zoom value parameter.

 {% highlight C# %}